shadabnazmi/github.io/index.md

 ## Shadab Nazmi

-I am a data journalist with BBC South Asia Visual Journalism team(https://github.com/shadabnazmi/github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+I am a data journalist with BBC South Asia Visual Journalism team based out of New Delhi, India

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### What can I offer?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for